jayden0100bit/M-A-real-options-valuation/README.md

   not a finance/accounting major, so the corporate finance assumptions (WACC, terminal growth, etc.) are pulled from textbook/online examples rather than deep research.
-- Black-Scholes assumes lognormal returns and constant volatility — in reality, M&A synergies are a lot messier than that, so the numbers here are just rough estimates for practicing the concept.
+- Black-Scholes assumes lognormal returns and constant volatility.
+In reality, M&A synergies are a lot messier than that, so the numbers here are just rough estimates for practicing the concept.
 - Volatility (`sigma`) is the most sensitive input (clearly visible in the sensitivity matrix) — don't just guess a number; ideally it should come from the historical volatility of comparable companies.
-- If anyone has feedback or corrections (especially on the finance side), I'd genuinely appreciate it — still learning, and this was mostly built out of curiosity about where stats and finance overlap.
+- If anyone has feedback or corrections (especially on the finance side), I'd genuinely appreciate it.
+I'm still learning, and this was mostly built out of curiosity about where stats and finance overlap.

 ## License